jgauth/obsidian-system-theme/README.md

+# Deprecated
+As of obsidian v1.0.1 this is fixed https://forum.obsidian.md/t/obsidian-release-v1-0-1-insider-build/45735

 # obsidian-system-theme

 On Linux, Obsidian's "Adapt to system" theme setting requires that Obsidian be restarted to pick up changes to the system theme.